HigherOrderCO/Kind/CONTRIBUTE.md

 `transp` function seems to account for most of that complexity.
 Investigating how to add HoTT features without blowing up the core size is an interesting line of research.

+## Extend CONTRIBUTE.md

+I'm currently adding items as I remember, so this list isn't complete right now.
+If you have any improvement in mind, feel free to add here too!